Wanderwoman106/Basic-Recon-Scanner/README.md

 This program should be ran as root user.

-Basic scanning & recon tool for gathering some info on a host/domain.
+**Basic scanning & recon tool for gathering some info on a host/domain.**

 All you need to input is a Domain, and it will take the work from there!
-It will scan for the IP, open ports, protocols, whois info, (so far) and also give you the option to put in a custom spoofed MAC address for your scans.
+It will scan for the IP, open ports, protocols, whois info, (so far) and also give you the option to put in a custom **spoofed MAC address for your scans**.
 I am still adding some more in depth features but this was just a jumping off point for me.

 I'm a newbie and it is still a work in progress!

-No building or compiling necessary, just a basic script to run.
+No building or compiling necessary, just a basic BASH script to run.

 # Instructions

 * Git clone https://github.com/Wanderwoman106/Basic-Recon-Scanner.git
 * cd Basic-Recon-Scanner
 * **chmod u+x portscan.sh** OR **chmod 750/740** portscan.sh

---(obviously permissions are up to you, just make sure you have execute permission!
+--(obviously permissions are up to you, just make sure you have execute permission!)

 * ./portscan.sh